 Note: The email address must be the email address that the user uses to sign in to the web application

 You'd need to create the custom fields before you begin the import for you to be able to map your columns with them.
 If any field is a multi-select field, the values of the field should be separated by semicolon(;) in the CSV/XLSX file.
 Ex: Say the field, Competitors involved is a multi-select field.
 Competitor column in the CSV/XLSX should be:

 Last name must be mapped for the import to be complete.
 Your CSV/XLSX file must have columns for this field.

 Once you've uploaded a CSV file, choose one of two options

-Add as new records in Freshworks CRM- This turns all the data from the CSV file as new records in Freshworks CRM and does not look for duplicates.
+Add as new records- This turns all the data from the CSV file as new records and does not look for duplicates.

-Find duplicate records on the CSV file and update records/skip import: Identifies duplicates between the CSV file and Freshworks CRM records by matching them based on the following identifiers:
+Find duplicate records on the CSV file and update records/skip import: Identifies duplicates between the CSV file and your web application records by matching them based on the following identifiers: